Cybercelt386/surfs_up/README.md

 ## Results

-Due to the rather small fluctuations in the average tempurture between the monthes of june and december it is fair to conclude that both monthes would be a good time to visit the min tempuratre in Deceber is 8 degrees colder so bring a sweater is advisable.
-For the purpaces of surfing warmer surface temperature means warmer water more enjoyable for surfing.
-In the most exreame case the min temperature in december was 56 degrees in this instance W.Avey should wear a wetsuit.
-June would be an ideal time for surfing as the max temp in june is 85 degrees and 64 is the min temp well withing the comforable range for Surfing.
+Due to the rather small fluctuations in the average temperature between the months of June and December it is fair to conclude that both months would be a good time to visit the min temperature in December is 8 degrees colder so bring a sweater is advisable.
+For the purposes of surfing warmer surface temperature means warmer water more enjoyable for surfing.
+In the most extreme case, the min temperature in December was 56 degrees in this instance Wavy should wear a wetsuit.
+June would be an ideal time for surfing as the max temp in June is 85 degrees and 64 is the min temp well withing the comfortable range for Surfing.